-- Data Flow Diagram: A block diagram shows the flow of data from sensors to the DAQ, which processes it and sends it to the GUI software for display. - Circuit Diagrams: The DAQ circuit diagram includes the ADC, microcontroller, and communication module. - GUI Wireframe: A GUI mockup shows how data from each sensor appears on the computer screen, with labeled graphs and controls for settings.
+- Data Flow Diagram: A block diagram shows the flow of data from sensors to the DAQ, which processes it and sends it to the GUI software for display. - Circuit Diagrams: The DAQ circuit diagram includes the Analog Discovery 3, microcontroller, and sensor units. - GUI Wireframe: A GUI mockup shows how data from each sensor appears on the computer screen, with labeled graphs and controls for settings.